 Disabled veterans get free annual admission to the state parks.
 Disabled veterans with the disabled vet license plate can get into the parks without even using a permit.
 In fact, you don’t even have to apply to get in the parks for free if you have the plate.
 Next time you want to visit, just drive right in!

 Volunteers who dedicate certain hours to Colorado state parks can get free admission to the state parks.
 Each individual state park has policies for volunteers to get free admission.
-You’ll usually be able to score free day passes, at least, for volunteering in the park!
+You’ll usually be able to score free day passes for volunteering in the park!

 Get a discounted annual Colorado state parks pass.